Luke Urban

 Louis John "Luke" Urban (March 22, 1898 – December 7, 1980) was an American multi-sport athlete and coach.
-He played four seasons of professional American football in the National Football League and two years of Major League Baseball with the Boston Braves.
+He played four seasons of professional football in the National Football League and two years of Major League Baseball with the Boston Braves.
 Urban was also a college football coach, a college and high school basketball coach, and a minor league baseball manager.

 Playing career

 College

 Urban played football, basketball, baseball and ice hockey for the Boston College Eagles.
 He was a captain for the football, basketball and baseball teams.
 He was a member of the 1920 College Football All-America Team.

 Football

 Urban played end for the Buffalo All-Americans from 1921 to 1924.
 He was named to the Buffalo Evening News All-APFA Team in 1921, George Halas' All-NFL Team in 1922, and the Collyers Eye Magazine and Canton Daily News All-NFL Team in 1923.

 Baseball

 Urban signed with the New York Yankees and played for their minor league teams in Buffalo and Columbus.
 He made the Major Leagues in 1927 with the Boston Braves.
 He appeared in 35 games for the Braves that season.
 Urban refused to report to spring training in 1928 as part of a contract holdout.
 He eventually reported to camp late.
 On June 22, 1928, he was traded with Jimmy Cooney and Johnny Werts for Bonnie Hollingsworth.
 He played for Buffalo from 1928 to 1930 and the Springfield Ponies in 1931, and the Hartford Senators from 1931 to 1932.